lunfardo314/easyfl/README.md

 The _EasyFL_ scripts enable programmability of UTXO behavior, also known as _output types_.
 Some people see it as a basic form of smart contracts, however in our opinion, the _UTXO constraints_ or _UTXO scripts_ is a better name for it.

-Computationally, _EasyFL_ is equivalent to the _Bitcoin Script_, i.e. its computational model is
-non-Turing complete. _EasyFL_ can describe validity constraints of static data structures with known bounds, i.e. _circuits_.
+Computationally, _EasyFL_ is equivalent to the _Bitcoin Script_ and equivalent models, i.e. its computational model is non-Turing complete. _EasyFL_ can describe validity constraints of static data structures with known bounds, i.e. _circuits_.
 It is enough for most use cases, which are based on the data state stored in the UTXO transaction.